Under the Harassment and Discrimination Prevention and Response Policy

 36. The Person of Authority and/or the Receiving Office will also ensure reasonable steps are taken to prevent a recurrence.

 37. The Receiving Office will ensure that all Complainants and Respondents are informed, in writing, of the outcome of the investigation, and any corrective action taken.
-The responsible office will ensure that such information is provided in accordance with the procedural requirements of any relevant collective agreement and any applicable laws.
+When the Respondent(s) is an employee or a medical Resident, the Receiving Office will consult with the responsible administrative office to ensure that such information is provided in accordance with the procedural requirements of any relevant policy or collective agreement and any applicable laws.

-38. Investigation reports are confidential and are not shared with Complainants or Respondents unless a procedure in the Receiving Office requires otherwise.
+38. Investigation reports are confidential and are not shared with Complainants or Respondents unless an administrative process (e.g., a grievance under an applicable collective agreement) requires otherwise.

-39. Systemic Discrimination: If during the investigation of a Complaint, it is determined by an investigator or the Receiving Office that Discrimination occurred, the investigator or Receiving Office will also determine whether the conduct was the product of Systemic Discrimination, as defined in the Policy.
-If so, the investigator will include commentary regarding the Systemic Discrimination in their report; the Receiving Office will include the investigator’s findings and rationale regarding Systemic Discrimination in its report back to the Secretary (See paragraph 10 above).
-The Secretary will forward a Report to the appropriate Vice-Principal for inquiry pursuant to the Reporting Procedure.
+39. Systemic Discrimination: If it is determined by an investigator or the Receiving Office that Discrimination occurred, the investigator or Receiving Office will also provide their opinion as to whether the Discrimination was the product of Systemic Discrimination, as defined in the Policy.
+If so, they will provide the Vice‐Principal (Culture, Equity, and Inclusion) with a separate report regarding the Systemic Discrimination who will forward that separate report to the appropriate Vice-Principal for inquiry pursuant to the Reporting Procedure.

 40. Confidentiality: personal information collected under this procedure is confidential and will only be used and/or disclosed to investigate, take corrective action, protect health and safety, manage chronic mental stress claims, to administer human resources and labour relations matters, and, to administer the Policy and its purpose.